tt-danilo/gql-faker/README.md

 - [ ] Week GQL Queries

 ## Instruction
-All Queries have its own graphql file in src.
+All Queries have its own graphql file in `src/graphql`.
 To use, just copy graphql to editor.

 ## Development